MANGGARAI TIMUR

 TRAVEL

-This is a kind of shared “taxi” (a big car or minibus which runs from door to door).
-I am not sure if there are travels starting in Borong.
-If not, you can call Gunung Mas who can pick you up on their route between Ruteng and Bajawa.
+This is a kind of shared “taxi” (a big car, APV or minibus which runs from door to door).
+I am not sure if there are travels starting in Borong but you might get one coming from Bajawa or Ruteng.
+Otherwise you can call Gunung Mas who can pick you up on their route between Ruteng and Bajawa.
 Costs are usually for the Rp 150.000.

 BOATS